COM109-CW2-Group-1/cw2-website/README.md

 │       └── scripts.js
 ├── views/
 │   └── index.html
 ├── .gitignore
-├── package.json
-├── package-lock.json
 └── README.md

 ---

 ## How to Run

-### SUBJECT TO CHANGE!!!
-REMOVING Node.js ELEMENT!!!
-1. Clone the repository
+1. Clone the repository by copying the web URL/SSH key
-2. Run `npm i` in terminal to install all modules/packages.
-3. Run `node server.js` in terminal to load webpage
+2. Run `start views/index.html` in terminal to load the webpage into your browser
-4. Go to `localhost:3000` to see webpage

 ---